blueguy42/bonekify-php/README.md

 ```
 The command will build and run the container for the first time.

-A container will be made with 3 containers inside of it:
+A container will be made with 3 containers for the Binotify App inside of it:
 - MySQL server
 - Web server
 - phpMyAdmin